Direct Mail Statistics That Will Convince You To Invest In It

-In the section above, we mentioned how postcards have the highest response rate and are among the most preferred direct mail pieces, with 52.5% of the target audience claiming to read it.
+In the section above, we mentioned how postcards have the highest response rate and are among the most preferred direct mail pieces, with 52.5% of the target audience claiming to read them.

 In the following section, we will help you leverage postcard statistics for your business’s benefit.

 Direct Mail Postcard Statistics

 - Let’s start by putting ourselves in the consumer’s shoes.
 Nobody wants to read direct mails on weekends because they have other necessary things to do – like spending quality time with family.
 So make it a habit to send your direct mail on business days.
 It increases your mail’s chances to get noticed.